f5devcentral/UDF-DevOps-Base/docs/_labs/lab2.markdown

 * [InSpec][InSpec]

 ## Setup
-Ensure you havce the latest version of the lab from GitHub then open the lab2 folder
+Ensure you havce the latest version of the lab from GitHub then open the lab2 folder:

     cd ~/projects/UDF-DevOps-Base
     git pull
     cd labs/lab2

 ## Create AS3 Declaration

 1. Create a YAML data file called lab2a.yml in the lab2 directory:
     ~/projects/UDF-DevOps-Base/labs/lab2/lab2a.yml